A HISTORY OF THE SALISBURY VOLUNTEER AMBULANCE SERVICE

 In June 2011, Salisbury was officially designated a Heart Safe Community based on the many automated external defibrillators (AEDs) strategically placed around the town by SVAS, the number of SVAS Emergency Medical Technicians (EMTs) and the citizens who are certified to administer Cardio Pulmonary Resuscitation (CPR).

 From its founding, SVAS has remained a 100% volunteer organization, funded completely by generous donations given mainly by citizens and businesses connected to our township.
-The Squad now averages about 400 calls a year, and has honored the philosophy that has unfailingly guided them for 45 years:
+The Squad now answers more than 500 calls per year, and has honored the philosophy that has unfailingly guided them for over 45 years:

 “Neighbor Helping Neighbor.”